Regulus343/SolidSite/readme.md

 	Site::heading();

 This will return the `title.heading` config item or the `title` config item if a heading title is not set.
 This can be used in cases where you want to make the heading of the page different from what is in the web page's `title` tag.

-**Setting the page title prefix:**

-	Site::setTitlePrefix('Forum'); // set a prefix only for the document title itself

-	Site::setTitlePrefix('Forum', true); // set a prefix for the document title as well as the page heading

-This will allow you to set a title prefix, which can be useful in controller `__constructor()` methods to set a prefix for the titles of all pages within a controller.
-The above example paired with `Site::setTitle('Sections')` would lead to a fully qualified title such as `Forum: Sections :: Website Name`.
-If the second parameter was not set to `true`, the heading would be simply `Sections`.
-If it is true, the heading would be `Forum: Sections`.
+You may also use `setSubHeading()` and `subHeading()` should you require a sub heading.

 <a name="highlighting-menu-items"></a>
 ## Highlighting Menu Items Based on Section and Sub Section